 You can use the app to set up your own fully customized portfolio or you can follow one of their pre-set portfolios created by investing experts (called “Expert Pies”).
 M1 Finance also allows automatic deposits at no charge.
 That way, you can put your investment strategy on autopilot.

-Plus, there’s a bonus!
+Plus, there’s a sign-up bonus!
 If you download the M1 Finance app and fund your account with a qualifying balance, you snag a bonus after 30 days.

 M1 Finance Best Feature: Investing Pies

 One of the standout aspects of the M1 Finance app is its use of investing pies.
 It’s not quite as delicious as dessert, but these pies are a powerful way to set up and monitor the building blocks of your portfolio.

 If you want to create a Custom Pie, you have the option of completely customizing your portfolio.
 That means that you can include individual stocks, ETFs, and even picks from experts.

 You can also use Expert Pies.
 These Pies are portfolios that investment experts put together.
 With Expert Pies, you can make selections based on your goals or how much risk you want to take on.

 Read our full review of M1 Finance to learn more, or open your account below.

 Investing with Personal Capital combines the power of a robo-advisor with the personal touch of human advisors.
 Personal Capital’s fees are lower than the industry average, with management fees ranging from 0.49%-0.89%, while most advisors charge 1.0% (or more).
 There is a $100,000 account minimum for advisory accounts.

 While this minimum certainly rules out a lot of beginner investors, anyone can take advantage of the retirement planning tools on the Personal Capital app.

 That’s right.
 Even if you don’t use Personal Capital’s wealth management for investing, you can still access a plethora of financial planning tools for free.